 6. Understanding energy consumption

-Hardly anyone can understands their electricity bill, but you can’t manage what you can’t measure!
+Hardly anyone can understand their electricity bill, but you can’t manage what you can’t measure!
 It’s essential for SMEs to understand how they consume energy before they can start saving it.
 Plus, a recent study by Inenco found that 1 in 5 energy bills have errors on them that businesses frequently overlook.
 In fact, 80% of businesses (in the UK) do not conduct regular invoice validation and bill audits – resulting in a collective loss of £500m.

 7. Doubts around actual savings potential